-ACR is a leading global carbon crediting program operating in regulated and voluntary carbon markets.
-Founded in 1996 as the first private voluntary greenhouse gas (GHG) registry in the world, ACR creates confidence in the integrity of carbon markets to catalyze transformational climate results.
-ACR ensures carbon credit quality through the development of environmentally rigorous, sciencebased standards and methodologies as well as oversight of carbon offset project verification, registration, and credit issuance and retirement reporting through its transparent registry system.
-ACR is governed by Environmental Resources Trust LLC, a wholly-owned nonprofit subsidiary of Winrock International.
+A leading carbon offset program founded in 1996 as the first private voluntary GHG registry in the world, ACR operates in the voluntary and regulated carbon markets.
+ACR has unparalleled experience in the development of environmentally rigorous, science-based offset methodologies as well as operational experience in the oversight of offset project verification, registration, offset issuance and retirement reporting through its online registry system.

-Copyright © 2019 Environmental Resources Trust LLC.
+© 2018 American Carbon Registry at Winrock International.
 All rights reserved.
-No part of this publication may be reproduced, displayed, modified, or distributed without express written permission of the ACR.
-The sole permitted use of the publication is for the registration of projects on the ACR.
-For requests to license the publication or any part thereof for a different use, write to the address listed above.
+No part of this publication may be reproduced, displayed, modified or distributed without express written permission of the American Carbon Registry.
+The sole permitted use of the publication is for the registration of projects on the American Carbon Registry.
+For requests to license the publication or any part thereof for a different use, write to the Washington DC address listed above.